-Cisco CEO Chuck Robbins announced the company would donate a total of $5 million to Equal Justice Initiative, NAACP Legal Defense Fund, Color of Change and Black Lives Matter, as well as its own fund.
+In 2020, Cisco CEO Chuck Robbins announced the company would donate a total of $5 million to Equal Justice Initiative, NAACP Legal Defense Fund, Color of Change and Black Lives Matter, as well as its own fund.
 As of August 2021, the company has made donations to the first two organizations and committed $100 million for strengthening historically Black colleges and universities, but has not donated to Black Lives Matter directly.

-On-demand cannabis startup Eaze announced plans to donate $25,000 to the California NAACP.
-It also shared resources on the role cannabis has played in the racialized War on Drugs and the over-policing of Black people, and promised to keep working to make the cannabis industry more equitable for enterprises owned by people of color.
+On-demand cannabis startup Eaze announced in 2020 plans to donate $25,000 to the California NAACP.
+It also shared resources on the role cannabis has played in the racialized war on drugs and the over-policing of Black people, and promised to keep working to make the cannabis industry more equitable for enterprises owned by people of color.

-Grindr announced it would remove the ethnicity filter on its dating app to discourage racism in its community.
+In July 2020, Grindr removed the ethnicity filter on its dating app to discourage racism in its community.
 The feature stopped displaying for users about six weeks after the announcement, but sparked some backlash from users who relied on the filter to find people with shared backgrounds and experiences.

 IBM CEO Arvind Krishna announced in a letter to Congress in June that the company would no longer sell or develop general-purpose facial recognition technology.
 Facial recognition technology has been shown to be less accurate when identifying Black faces, which would reinforce racial bias if the technology is used for policing.

 Following George Floyd’s death and its statements in support of the Black Lives Matter movement, Microsoft made a number of commitments to address racial inequality within and outside its organization.
 It promised to invest an additional $150 million in its own diversity and inclusion efforts, create a $50 million partner fund for Black-owned business partners, put $23 million toward financing and training those partners, double its number of Black employees in senior positions by 2025 and double its number of Black-owned suppliers by 2023.
 Microsoft said it will give $100 million to minority-owned depository institutions, $50 million to Black-owned businesses and another $50 million in $5 million grants over five years to nonprofits serving Black communities.
 The commitments altogether add up to more than $1 billion.

-Peloton pledged to donate $500,000 to the NAACP legal defense fund.
+In 2020, Peloton pledged to donate $500,000 to the NAACP legal defense fund.
 Three weeks later, it followed up with a promise to invest $100 million over four years to fight racial inequity inside and outside the company.
-That initiative will include a $3 pay increase for hourly employees, $20 million for learning and development opportunities for hourly employees, $20 million to social justice-focused nonprofit organizations and a report on Peleton’s diversity data.
+That initiative included a $3 pay increase for hourly employees, $20 million for learning and development opportunities for hourly employees, $20 million to social justice-focused nonprofit organizations and a report on Peleton’s diversity data.
 This year, Peloton launched a campaign that tracks the company’s progress toward anti-racism, called “Together Means All of Us.”

 Reddit CEO Steve Huffman promised in an open letter that the company would review and update its content policy to explicitly condemn racism.
 He also apologized for the company’s slowness in responding to racist Reddit communities in the past.
-Additionally, co-founder Alexis Ohanian resigned from Reddit’s board and asked that he be replaced with a Black advisor, and in June 2020, Y Combinator CEO Michael Seibel would take Ohanian’s place, becoming Reddit’s first Black board member.
+Additionally, co-founder Alexis Ohanian resigned from Reddit’s board and asked that he be replaced with a Black advisor, and in June 2020, Y Combinator CEO Michael Seibel stepped in to take Ohanian’s place, becoming Reddit’s first Black board member.

 After initial hesitation from CEO Evan Spiegel, Snap released its diversity data.
-In conjunction, it committed to doubling its number of women in tech roles by 2023 and its total number of employees from racial minority groups by 2025.
+It committed to doubling its number of women in tech roles by 2023 and its total number of employees from racial minority groups by 2025.
 As of 2021, those numbers have mostly held steady, but the company increased the number of women on its board to 50 percent.

-Boulder-based Techtonic announced it will recruit 100 Black and Latinx coders for its paid apprenticeship program.
-Participants will work on real software projects for clients, with the opportunity to interview with the external companies at the end of the program.
+In 2020, Boulder-based Techtonic recruited 100 Black and Latinx coders for its paid apprenticeship program.
+Participants work on real software projects for clients, with the opportunity to interview with the external companies at the end of the program.